DGKSK8LIFE/News-Article-Templating-System/checklist.md

 22. Implemented working JSON api
 23. Implemented more thorough search through database (searches through articles titles and article content)
 24. Removed 25 page template loading limit
+25. Implemented Moment.JS to convert UTC time to more legible format

 ## TODO

  - Fix all bugs/Satisfy all feature requests that linger in uncompleted tasks sections (IE: Github issues)
  - Attain eventual goals (contained in README).
  - Implement image serving and uploading ability in templates (with use of CDN). (am complacent with just html image support for now)
- - Use something like client-side js to take UTC time from server and then convert it to local time of the user